 Before you upgrade, one word of caution: we’ve heard anecdotally that some broadcast equipment – AoIP systems, audio hardware, USB devices, etc – is not yet Windows 11 ready.
 Burli itself is fine with Windows 11 – but not all the other IT gear your newsroom relies on may be just yet.

 Log4J2 (aka Log4Shell, Log4J) vulnerability, December 2021

 Burli does not use Java or the affected Java library.
 Read more…

 Microsoft stopped all support for Windows 7 and Windows 2008R2 in January 2020.
 If you’re still using either we strongly recommend upgrading to something newer.
-Burli works well with all more recent versions of Windows.
+Burli works well with all recent versions of Windows 10.

 Burli ended its official support for Windows 7 and Server 2008R2 at the same time that Microsoft did.
-While we don’t expect any immediate issues, we can no longer guarantee than future updates to Burli products will run reliably (or at all) on Windows 7/2008R2.
+We can no longer guarantee that updates to Burli products will run reliably (or at all) on Windows 7/2008R2.

 Tech Support Options